abdullahmoosa/Advanced-ML-knowledge/README.md

 22. Know more about Elastic Search, seems interesting : https://www.knowi.com/blog/what-is-elastic-search/
 23. How Ber tokenizer works : https://www.analyticsvidhya.com/blog/2021/09/an-explanatory-guide-to-bert-tokenizer/
 24. "Concept Drift VS Data Drift in Machine Learning" : https://nulltoinfinity.hashnode.dev/concept-drift-and-data-drift-in-machine-learning
+25. It is important to understand data distribution before using the dataset.
+And also find out if the dataset is good/fair.
+Facet is an interesting library/ software. [https://pair-code.github.io/facets/](url)
+26. A feature column should not be included in prediction if it is not significant enough.
+Assume a binary classification model, If the data distribution of a feature for class 0 is similar to the data distribution for class 1 then the feature column might not bear much significance.
+27. Data collection, processing guideline : [https://pair.withgoogle.com/chapter/data-collection/](url)